 Do not email your credit report.
 Emails are not secure, and you don’t want your credit report in the wrong hands.

 Here at A Mortgage Now we have a secure upload link that you can use to provide us with your credit report.

 *on Mozilla Firefox or Google Chrome browsers the initial process is the same but the actions for the final file save differ slightly.
 Both the Firefox and the Chrome browser have their save links on the right of the top toolbar in the browser.

 Uploading your credit file to A Mortgage Now

 Read the terms and click the ‘I agree’ button to agree to the site terms before use.
 You can then see the upload fields.

 Use the + Add files section to navigate to your newly saved credit file and select it.

 Our notification receipt address of email@example.com is already completed in the ‘Add more friends section’.

 Enter ‘Your email’ (the one you used when you enquired to us initially).
-You will then receive an acknowledgement email once our team have securely downloaded your file.
+You will then receive an acknowledgment email once our team has securely downloaded your file.